Souvikray/Wordpress-on-LEMP-stack/README.md

 PHP FastCGI Process Manager (PHP-FPM) is an alternative FastCGI daemon for PHP that allows a website to handle serious loads.
 PHP-FPM maintains "pools" (workers available to respond to PHP requests) to accomplish this.PHP-FPM is faster than traditional CGI-based methods.
 It does not overload a system's memory with PHP from Apache processes.

-I am using php-fpm over apache for this set up.Nothing personal :)

 <b> Wordpress </b>

 WordPress is a free and open-source content management system (CMS) based on PHP and MySQL.To function, WordPress has to be installed on a web server, which would either be part of an Internet hosting service or a network host in its own right.